Newfoundland Temperament & Personality Guide

 Watchdog Tendencies

 The cost difference between catching a condition early versus treating it at an advanced stage is typically 3-5x, not counting quality-of-life impact.
-Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Newfoundlands are prone to.
+Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Newfoundlands are prone to.

 Veterinary Care Schedule for Newfoundlands

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Newfoundland.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Life StageVisit FrequencyKey Screenings